-Bids shall be submitted electronically to the Department through its online bidding service, or shall be submitted in a sealed envelope.
+Bids shall be submitted in a sealed envelope.
 When bids are submitted in a sealed envelope, the envelope shall clearly indicate its contents and the address of the Department's designated contracts office, as specified on the Invitation to Bid.
 Bids for other work may not be included in the envelope.
 Emailed or faxed bids will not be considered, unless specifically called for in the Invitation to Bid.